B.D.S. Song/Dance Flash Mob

 Optional: Choreography, Costumes, or Props

 If doing dance moves, make steps simple and easy to remember.
-When everyone dances together, even something simple looks great (and better than something complicated but less in sync).
+When everyone dances together, even something simple looks great (better than something complicated but less in sync).

 People joining in a bit at a time can look nice (example).